 Annual Reports ABD is required to each year prepare an annual report to the Governor as required by Iowa Code 123.16 (External link to Iowa Legislature, opens in a new window).
 The report contains agency information from the previous fiscal year beginning July 1 and ending on June 30.
 The report also includes all funds on hand and the sources from which the funds are derived.
 Detailed in the report is the total quantity and kind of liquor sold, along with the increase or decrease of liquor sales from the previous fiscal year.
 Additionally, the annual report indicates the number of alcohol licenses and permits issued and the amount of license and permit fees collected.
-Annual reports dating back to Fiscal Year 2015 are available.
-Strategic Plan In today’s alcohol marketplace, it is more important than ever for the Iowa Alcoholic Beverages Division (ABD) to examine its operations to ensure that the agency efficiently manages and allocates its resources and returns value for the investments dedicated to its mission.
-This requires a comprehensive organizational strategy to guide strategic decisions about our operations and polices.
-ABD has engaged in an intensive strategic planning process to devise a plan that is progressive and participatory.
-We reassessed our mission, vision, and values, and defined the organizational strategy to improve our performance over the next four years.
-Monitoring performance aligned to our strategy requires implementation of effective performance measures.
-ABD plans to use a suite of performance measures and indicators to monitor and address key risks and evaluate progress toward each strategic objective that supports our program goals.
-These performance measures will be monitored and updated as objectives and programs evolve.
-The Agency is issuing its strategic plan for fiscal years 2018-2022 to define its roadmap for continuous improvement.
-This organizational strategy serves as a guide for strategic decisions about our operations and policies.
-The strategic management framework engages individuals from across the agency, reflecting insights, creativity, and energy of the entire organization.
-As we move forward with implementing this strategic plan, we expect continued opportunities for our various internal and external stakeholders to become involved with objectives and initiatives to help us improve results and achieve our strategic goals that align with Governor Reynolds goal of "Creating a competitive business environment."
-Download the Alcoholic Beverage Strategic Plan (PDF, 1.84 MB, opens in a new window).
-Review of Iowa Code Chapter 123 On February 1, 2017, ABD and the Iowa Economic Development Authority presented a report of recommendations to Governor Terry Branstad and Lt.
+Annual reports dating back to Fiscal Year 2016 are available.
+ABD Annual Report for Fiscal Year 2021 Strategic Plan In today’s alcohol marketplace, it is important for the ABD to examine its operations to ensure it efficiently manages, allocates its resources, and returns value for the investments dedicated to its mission.
+This requires a comprehensive organizational strategy to guide decisions about operations and policies regarding marketplace governance.
+Learn more about ABD's strategic initiatives.
+Strategic Plan for Fiscal Years 2022-2024 Review of Iowa Code Chapter 123 On February 1, 2017, ABD and the Iowa Economic Development Authority presented a report of recommendations to Governor Terry Branstad and Lt.
 Governor Kim Reynolds after concluding an effort to review Iowa's alcohol laws.
 The recommendations were intended to create greater economic opportunities for Iowa entrepreneurs, make it easier and more efficient for Iowans to conduct business with state government, make Iowa's alcohol laws easier to understand and enforce, and result in public policy that continues to protect the health and safety of Iowans.
 Download the full report (PDF, 9.84 MB, opens in a new window).
 Alcoholic Beverage Control Study On May 12, 2017, with the signing of Senate File 516 (External link to Iowa Legislature, opens in a new window) by former Governor Terry Branstad, the Iowa Alcoholic Beverages Division (ABD), in conjunction with other stakeholders ABD deemed necessary, was directed to conduct a study concerning enforcement issues related to alcoholic beverage control.
 The directive included instructions to consider the manner of properly balancing the appropriate regulation of the manufacturing, distribution, and sale of alcoholic liquor, wine, and beer in the state with emerging market trends in the industry.
 Specific areas of study were to include issues relating to the three-tier system of alcohol regulation and Iowa Code section 123.45 (commonly referred to as Iowa's tied house law) as it impacts the ability of manufacturers, wholesalers, and retailers to meet changing marketplace conditions and business opportunities.
 ABD was required to submit a final report providing the results of the study, as well as any findings and recommendations, to the General Assembly by July 1, 2018.
 Download the Alcoholic Beverage Control Study (PDF, 25.7 MB, opens in a new window).